browserengineering/book/book/animations.md

 used to be that they'd only redraw the screen every couple of frames, leaving a visual *gutter* between content and the edge of the window.

-*CSS animations*: Implement the basics of the
-[CSS animations][css-animations] API, in particular enough of the `animation` CSS property and parsing of `@keyframe` to implement the demos [here](examples/example13-opacity-animation.html) and [here](examples/example13-width-animation.html).
+13-5 *CSS animations*.
+Implement the basics of the [CSS animations][css-animations] API, in particular enough of the `animation` CSS property and parsing of `@keyframe` to implement the demos [here](examples/example13-opacity-animation.html) and [here](examples/example13-width-animation.html).

-*Overlap testing w/transform animations*: (If you've already done the transform animations exercise.)
+13-6 *Overlap testing w/transform animations*.
+(If you've already done the transform animations exercise.)
 Our browser currently does not overlap test correctly in the presence of transform animations that cause overlap to come and go.
 First create a demo that